ImpowerGames/impower/README.md

 ## Game Architecture

-Impower games are built on top of the [Phaser](http://phaser.io) game framework.
+Impower games are built on top of [Pixi.js](https://github.com/pixijs/pixijs).

 The user can build their game using Impower Engine's visual drag-and-drop interface, or script it using Spark (aka "Sparkdown"), a simple markup syntax for writing, editing, and sharing games in plain, human-readable text.